Broich/Broich-old.github.io/_posts/2016-04-25-three-things-about-your-next-code-review.md

 ## Understand motivation

 I know you like to assume that you have great ideas and you probably **HAVE** a lot of good ideas.
-But please don’t think of your solution as the only way to do something.
+But please don’t think of your solution as the only way.
 There’s always more than one way.
-Please, when reviewing your code, keep in mind that your co-worker has the right to choose any path he wants as long as it conforms to your coding style guide.
+When reviewing code, keep in mind that your co-worker has the right to choose any path he wants as long as it conforms to your coding style guide.
 It’s not your job, enforcing your way of thinking.
-It’s your task to compare both of your ideas and evaluate significant differences.
+It’s your task to compare both of your ideas and compare significant differences.
 If you think that your solution is better, provide evidence by benchmarking your suggestions.
-Once you are sure about your arguments approach your co-worker in a respectful way.
+Once you are sure about your arguments, approach your co-worker in a respectful way.

 ## Use proper wording